 The exploitation of the project results is performed in this workpackage.
-The first task T7.1 of this workpackage is to update the market analysis already performed by OSC which lead to this POET project proposal.
-All the partners, according to their specific interests and missions, will participate in the exploitation effort in the tasks T7.2 (dissemination) and T7.3 (exploitation).
-To assure the external promotion of the tools developed within this project, OSC, in collaboration with the other partners, will take charge of the organisation of tool demonstrations during CAD conferences and exhibitions.
+The first task T7.1 of this workpackage was the update of the market analysis already performed by OSC which lead to this POET project proposal.
+All the partners -old and new partners-, according to their specific interests and missions, will participate in the exploitation effort in the tasks T7.2 (dissemination) and T7.3 (exploitation).
+To assure the external promotion of the tools developed within this project, ChipVision and BullDAST, in collaboration with the other project partners, will take charge of the organisation of tool demonstrations during coming CAD conferences and exhibitions.
 This includes the Design Automation Conference (DAC) in the USA, the Design Automation and Test in Europe (DATE) Conference, and the ASP-DAC in Asia.
 Other promotion actions, such as publications and web advertising, will be undertaken during the project.